BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

 Just as in any sector of employment, there are first-class people and, let us say, those who are not as good.
 Okay, perhaps the latter is being kind.
 However, there is nothing surprising about this.
 Be it real estate agents, teachers, doctors, renovators, actors and all professions, some are better than others.
 Sometimes by a lot.
 This is the nature of vocations.

-Recently, Benj was approached by his cousin, who we'll call Bill, who is not a Luddite when it comes to investing.
+Recently, Benj was approached by his cousin, whom we'll call Bill, who is not a Luddite when it comes to investing.
 But in terms of taking control of his own savings, he does not feel that he has sufficient knowledge and, like many people, not enough time.
 Bill wants to enjoy life after the long hours of his full-time job.

-Bill’s bank recommended a financial adviser and this gentleman made a proposal for Bill’s savings, which are just north of $200,000.
+Bill’s bank recommended a financial adviser, and this gentleman made a proposal for Bill’s savings, which are just north of $200,000.
 Bill asked Benj’s opinion on a portfolio composed of:

 Given how far the stock market has moved and these choices with it, when the market takes a beating, which of course it will, it is virtually a certainty that this portfolio will get hammered.

 But wait.
-This might be hard to believe but the Contra Guys do not always completely agree.
-When Ben looks at this portfolio he said, “It’s rather interesting.
+This may be hard to believe, but the Contra Guys do not always completely agree.
+When Ben looked at this portfolio, he said, “It’s rather interesting.
 I can see how the adviser would argue that it is balanced.
 Of course, one person’s ‘balanced’ is another’s all over the place.

 One portfolio, two very different views.

-The two could talk “out of turn" knowing that there would be no reprisals, especially for the VP, who was and remains somewhat of a renegade.
+The two could talk “out of turn,” knowing that there would be no reprisals, especially for the VP, who was and remains somewhat of a renegade.
 He said a primary goal set for him was to get clients into investments that would strongly enhance the bank’s bottom line.
 If done well, that also meant higher salaries and bonuses for his people.